 Finding the right software

 As we mentioned previously, a CMMS can help you with each of the techniques suggested above.
 As with all major purchasing decisions, it helps to make a list of your requirements and then compare and rank your CMMS options.
-Read our latest case study about how Ardagh Group’s TPM Champion did just that and eventually transformed his team’s TPM program and maintenance operations with Fiix.
+Read our latest case studies to see how industry-leading firms uses Fiix’s CMMS software to help transform their TPM program and operations.